 It’s all about the app

-Whatever your marketing goals, your strategy could be improved with an app.
+Whatever your marketing goals, your strategy could be improved by developing a mobile app.
 But the reality is not that simple.
 You don’t just need one: you need one for each platform your customers use - Apple and Android.
 This is because the market is fragmented with different languages, platforms and access points.
 Until now, that meant investing at least twice the work, twice the time and twice the cost to create ‘one’ app because there wasn’t anything that worked across them all.

 React Native - one tool, many platforms